NasskalteJuni/WebRtcSimpleSignaller/README.md

 # WebRTC Simple Signaller

-Version: 0.1
+Version: *0.1* <br>
-Status: Not Finished, not working
+Status: *Not Finished, not working* <br>

 # What the f is this?
 (And what does it do)
 Sometimes, applications may need to be able to send application data to specific users in specific channels.
-This is a so called Signaller, that handles the described transfer.
+This is a so called *Signaller*, that handles the described transfer.
 The main purpose of a Signaller is to handle sending messages to and receiving messages from users.
 This can be seen as a kind of chat app.
-But it is also a common requirement for building webrtc apps
+But it is also a common requirement for building **webrtc apps**